PharmRJ/prplx/pharmrjSite/content/pages/about.md

 ## What about Non Nerd Pharmacy Stuff?

-I enjoy building Lego with my 2 young kids, and the usual stuff: reading books📚, watching movies📚, trying to exercise when I can📚
+I enjoy building Lego with my 2 young kids, and the usual stuff: reading books📚, watching movies🎬, trying to exercise when I can🎬

 ## What is this site for?